LeaHartl/ProcessGlaciers_2023/readme.md

 makes compound figure change rates (map, histogram, elevation change) makes compound figure relative change (aspect, slope, cumulative vol/area) makes hypsometry plot and fig with scatter subplots for constant change rate scenario.

+Folders:
+OG/ DEMs as provided by land tirol (2006 and 17/18) proc_dems/ merged (1969, 1997) and resampled files
+	'dem_1969_merged_5.tif': Stubai & Ötztal 1969 files merged, 5x5m resolution
+	'dem_1997_merged_5.tif': Stubai & Ötztal 1997 files merged, 5x5m resolution
+	1969 and 1997 are aligned with each other (same extent, same grid) CRS : crs code not set properly in 2006 OG file - correct projection but code has to be reset

+xdem1/ output rasters of xdem calculations

+procDems_1.py : helper functions for rasters, current version of the file. procDEMS_new.py - this is more current (?)
+--> checks these and unify in one file.